-The Tier 1 leverage ratio was 4.8% as of June 2019, which is at par with the average for Swedish peers of 4.8% as of year-end 2018.
-SkandiaBanken's tangible common equity/total tangible assets was 4.59% as of June 2019, a decrease compared to 5.03% at end-year 2018, and below the threshold of 5% where we apply negative adjustments for leverage.
+The Tier 1 leverage ratio was 4.7% as of September 2019, which is at par with the average for Swedish peers of 4.6% as of the end of June 2019.
+SkandiaBanken's tangible common equity/total tangible assets was 4.7% as of September 2019, down from 5.03% as of year-end 2018.

 We view SkandiaBanken's capitalisation as very strong, given its business model focused on low-risk lending and the support from its parent, which partly offsets the weak internal capital generation through capital injections.
 The parent has a history of supporting SkandiaBanken through direct capital injections, with SEK1.7 billion in 2015 and SEK981 million in 2014.
-Our all assigned Capital score reflects the bank's very strong capitalisation but also the increasing leverage.
+Our all assigned Capital score reflects the bank's very strong capitalisation while acknowledging its increasing leverage.